 How much is this gonna cost me?

 This is a legitimate question.
 Most people don’t plan for counseling and most times don’t plan on the car breaking down or other unplanned expenses.
 How does one plan for seeking therapy for their mental and emotional self?
-When weighing the cost, consider it as an investment into your health, into your self-esteem.
+When weighing the cost, consider it as an investment in your health, into your self-esteem.
 Consider the results you want for yourself.
 Think of spending money on what is of great value…you!

 Will things in my life ever change for the better?